inspiringsource/Multi-Monitor-Mouse-Finder/README.md

 # Cursor Find and Track

-This is a minimal Windows utility that helps you locate your mouse cursor, especially handy when working with multiple monitors.
+This is a minimal Windows utility that helps you locate your mouse cursor—especially handy when working with multiple monitors.

 > **Note:**
 > Windows already has a built-in way to locate your mouse (such as “Show location of pointer when pressing the CTRL key” in Mouse Settings).
-> If performance is not a concern for you, try PowerToys, it offers powerful mouse utilities.
+> If performance is not a concern for you, try PowerToys — it offers powerful mouse utilities.
 > Check out [Microsoft PowerToys – Mouse Utilities](https://docs.microsoft.com/powertoys/mouse-utilities) or [PowerToys on GitHub](https://github.com/microsoft/PowerToys).

 ---

 ## Why use this?

-If you use several monitors and sometimes lose track of your mouse pointer and want a lightweight solutions this app can help!
+If you want a lightweight tool that always points to your mouse cursor across multiple screens this app is for you.
-It displays subtle overlay arrows at the screen edge to make the cursor position instantly visible.
+It displays subtle overlay arrows at the screen edge to keep your cursor instantly visible.

 ---